 Attacker.

 Other Equipment.
-Twenty attackers (4%) wore body armor while carrying out the attacks.
+Twenty-five attackers (4.41%) wore body armor while carrying out the attacks.
+Nineteen attackers (3.35%) carried some sort of explosive device (e.g., IED, smoke grenade).

 Resolution.

-The below graphic illustrates how these events were resolved.
-In the 297 events that ended before the police arrived, the attacker stopped the attack by killing himself on 76 occasions (15%) and simply left the scene in 143 cases (28%).
-The potential victims at the attack site stopped the attacker themselves in 78 cases (15%).
-In 59 of these cases, they physically subdued the attacker.
-In the other 26 cases, they shot the attacker.
+In the 326 events that ended before the police arrived, the attacker stopped the attack by killing himself on 77 occasions (13.58%) and simply left the scene in 169 cases (29.81%).
+The potential victims at the attack site stopped the attacker themselves in 80 cases (~15%).
+In 53 of these cases, they physically subdued the attacker.
+In the other 27 cases, they shot the attacker.